yanhao-li/zarmno/README.md

 Menu Plus is an online menu.

 ##Demo
-The running example is deployed on AWS: [Menu Plus] (menuplus.yanhaoli.com)
+The running example is deployed on AWS: [Menu Plus](http://menuplus.yanhaoli.com)

 ## Usage
 ```